henrychronowski/BBEG/README.md

 ## Updating Your Branch

-**Before doing anything on any branch or when starting a new work session, make sure that your working tree is clear and your branch is up to date.**
+**Before doing anything on any branch or when starting a new work session, make sure that your working tree is clear and your branch is up to date.zzzz**

 	Follow these commmandline steps to update your current branch: